Holly’s Stitching & Stuff

 Jenny and I met up with Susan and her friend Fran for dinner away from the hotel, then Jenny and I attend the Make It Take It Round Robbin class.
 (It turns out that Erin was there too, but we hadn’t met her yet!)
 We met with six different designers and received cute little project kits and had some time to talk with the designers about the project (and various other subjects – LOL).
 We had the pleasure of meeting with Susan Greening Davis, Cynthia ZittelCatherine Theron, Louise Henderson, Pam Reed, and Pam’s daughter (who’s name I don’t remember).

 Friday was pretty much a free day.
 We camped out at a table in the lobby and stitched most of the day and made a trip or two to the mall.
 We had people come by who recognized us from blogs, etc and chatted.
-Eventually, others from The Wagon started showing up and we all planned to go out for dinner:
+Eventually, others from The Wagon started showing up and we all planned to go out for dinner.

 After dinner, Jenny, Erin, Robbin and I all attended the two Round Robbin sessions and had a really good time!
 We got kits from lots of different designers – all who spoke about the design or gave instructions on finishing!
 Susan Greening Davis, Lauren Sauer, Eileen Bennet, Jackie du Plessis, Julie Norton, Barbara Jackson, Catherine Strickler, and Marsha Brown.
 Saturday morning, we had breakfast, then Susan, Jenny, Erin and I attended our Intermediate Hardanger Techniques class by Julie Norton, where I learned to do the amazing Eidelweiss filling stitch.
 It was a really great class!